 - Interested in learning about starting a business

-Previous Michael G. Wells Competition winners have progressed within the University entrepreneurial ecosystem and have participated and received additional funding through the Center for Medical Innovation and the Coulter Translational Research Partners II Program.
+Previous Michael G. Wells Competition winners have progressed within the University entrepreneurial ecosystem and have participated and received additional funding through the Center for Medical Innovation and the Coulter Translational Research Partners II Program and the Pitt Innovation Challenge (PInCh).

-- Applications are to be submitted using the online application by 12:00 noon EST on Monday, May 15, 2017.
+- Applications are to be submitted using the online application by 12:00 noon EST on May 15, 2020.
 Please note that only responses to the required questions will be reviewed; additional materials and attachments are not permitted.
 For team-based ideas, all team members must meet eligibility requirements indicated above.
-All team members contact information should be listed on one application form.
+All team members’ contact information should be listed on one application form.

 - The Innovation Institute is not responsible for technical problems resulting in submissions not being received.

-- Finalists will be notified by Friday, June 27, 2017.
-All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held October 18, 2017 at Alumni Hall, 5pm-7pm.
+- Finalists will be notified by Friday, June 26, 2020.
+All finalists will be paired with a business mentor to develop a presentation PowerPoint pitch deck and deliver a one-minute video elevator pitch of their idea at the Innovation Showcase to be held in October 2020.
 Finalists will also participate in business and presentation development workshops.

 - Winner understands the award is to be used within the University for pre-commercialization and technology validation activities.
 The award funds will be transferred to a University account designated by awardee and their faculty sponsor.
 Award funds must be expended in accordance with University policy and cannot be used for salary or stipend.
 Line item budgets will be required and must be submitted and approved by the Innovation Institute prior to transfer of funds.
 A final project report is due 12 months from date of award receipt.